 - Arbitrators have a wide discretion when it comes to the issue of costs

-- Parties can decide among themselves how to divide costs
+- Parties can decide amongst themselves how to divide costs

 - If arbitration is being carried out with the support of an institution, that body may have its own rules about costs.
 These must be taken into account.

-Find more information on the costs involved in our guide to Funding Litigation and Arbitration.
+Find more information on the costs associated with the arbitration process in our guide to Funding Litigation and Arbitration.